-The dam will collect water from two water lines and a large area of hillside.
+The dam collects water from two water lines and a large area of hillside.
 This hillside is very eroded with very poor soil and sparse vegetation.
-The dam will retain the water in this area and stop it all running off further down the valley.
+By retaining the water in this area it prevents it all running off further down the valley.
 Over time, this will help create a more moist environment in this area and will accelerate the regeneration of these slopes and allow for planting of more trees.

 The design for the lake includes a circulation system with a solar pump.
 When the sun shines, water will be pumped to a pond higher up the slope, from where it can run back down the slope to the lake as a small stream, oxygenating the water and helping to keep it clean.
 Even though the lake has still not filled to the top, we have started planting native water-loving plants around the lake edges which will also help clean the water with their root systems.

-The lake will provide us with a large area to capture rainwater in the winter that we can use for irrigation in the summer, enabling us to increase our production of fruit and vegetables in the valley below.
+Since making this lake, we not longer have to cope with our annual water crisis.
+We can use it for irrigation in the summer, enabling us to increase our production of fruit and vegetables.
 During dry years we will not need to fear if the wells run dry, as we can also purify the water from the lake for our domestic use.

 It will also provide a habitat for aquatic plants and animals, and provide a source of drinking water for birds and animals, increasing the biodiversity of the area.

 The increase in humidity created by the lake and the vegetation planted around it, will take the edge of the heat and dryness of the long summers, and so reduce the risk of fire.
-The lake will also provide a supply of water for combating fire.
+The lake also provides a supply of water for combating fire.

-Last but not least, the dam will provide us with a place for swimming and recreation in the hot summers, and and will increase the beauty of the land for our sensory enjoyment.
+Last but not least, the dam provides us with a place for swimming and recreation in the hot summers, and and will increase the beauty of the land for our sensory enjoyment.